Graduate Diploma in Art History Mid-Year Entry

 SATAC Code 3GD003 Intake February and July Enquiries Future Students teamGraduate entry

-Higher Education Study A completed Bachelors degree or equivalent or a completed Graduate Certificate in Art History.SATAC Code: 3GD003
+Higher Education Study A completed Bachelors degree with a GPA of 4 or higher, or equivalent or a completed Graduate Certificate in Art History.SATAC Code: 3GD003

 CRICOS 041725A Intake February and July